CWEzio/Notes/softgym.md

 ## Installation
 I am using Ubuntu 20.04, which is not support by default.
 Therefore, docker is needed.

-I follow [this guidance](https://danieltakeshi.github.io/2021/02/20/softgym/) to install softgym.
+I refer to [this guidance](https://danieltakeshi.github.io/2021/02/20/softgym/) for installation of softgym.

+> My `docker` version: Docker version 25.0.2
+> My `nvidia-container_toolkit` version: NVIDIA Container Runtime Hook version 1.14.4

 ### Preparation
 1. Install conda.
 Both miniconda or anaconda is fine.